laro/Cilia/2 Standard Library/0 Index.md

           `using var y = data[1]`
         - member functions
           `using func pushBack = push_back`
-    - A wrapper is not strictly necessary, Cilia can access/call every C/C++ class/function without.
+    - A wrapper is not strictly necessary, Cilia can access/call every C/C++ class/function without it.
-      But only _with_ wrapper we have
+      But only _with_ a wrapper do we have
         - a Cilia standard library in the "idiomatic" Cilia style (i.e. CamelCase),
         - whose types/classes are also used with existing C++ APIs (i.e. using Int, Int32, String and StringView instead of long / long long, int32_t, string and string_view).